d-v-b/data-model/docs/geozarr-minispec.md

 ## Multiscale Dataset

+This implementation supports **two multiscales metadata conventions**:

+1. **[Zarr Multiscales Convention](https://github.com/zarr-conventions/multiscales)**: An experimental convention for describing multi-resolution data with simple scale and translation metadata
+2. **GeoZarr 0.4 TileMatrixSet Specification**: The experimental GeoZarr specification using OGC TileMatrixSet definitions for geospatial data

+**Both conventions can coexist in the same Zarr store**, providing flexibility for different use cases and ensuring compatibility with various tools and workflows.
+The implementation follows the specifications defined in:

+- **[Zarr Multiscales Convention Specification](https://github.com/zarr-conventions/multiscales)** - For the experimental multiscales convention with examples at [https://github.com/zarr-conventions/multiscales/tree/main/examples](https://github.com/zarr-conventions/multiscales/tree/main/examples)
+  - See particularly [sentinel-2-multiresolution.json](https://github.com/zarr-conventions/multiscales/blob/main/examples/sentinel-2-multiresolution.json) for Sentinel-2 multi-resolution structure
+- **[GeoZarr Specification](https://zarr.dev/geozarr-spec/)** - For the OGC TileMatrixSet-based convention

+When both conventions are enabled, they are written to the same group attributes with different keys, allowing tools to use whichever convention they support.

 Downsampling is a process in which a collection of localized data points is resampled on a subset of its original sampling locations.

 In the case of arrays, downsampling generally reduces an array's shape along at least one dimension.
 To downsample the contents of a Dataset `D` and generate a new Dataset `E`, all of the coordinate variable - data variable relationships in `D` must be preserved in `E`.
 If `D/data` is a data variable with dimension names (`"a"` , `"b"`), then `D/a` and `D/b` are coordinate variables with shapes aligned to the dimensions of `D/data`.
 If we downsample `D/data` and assign the result to `E/data`, we must also generate (e.g., by more downsampling) coordinate variables `E/a` and `E/b` so that `E` can be a valid Dataset according to the relevant [Dataset members rule](#members).